Areas of Expertise

 William took an Upper-Second class degree in Laws (LLB Hons) at UCL before achieving a Distinction in his LLM in Legal Practice at the University of Law, Bloomsbury.

 In his spare time, William is an enthusiastically casual runner.
 He has recently run the Ealing Half Marathon and the Royal Parks Half Marathon.
-Together with other colleagues, he has also run 5km in a Santa suit on two occasions.

 William won the René Cassin Human Writes Essay Competition 2018 and was given an honourable mention for his entry into the UK Environmental Law Association’s annual essay competition, the Andrew Lees Essay Prize 2018.